 Flexible Instructional Day Guidance Considerations

-Act 13 of 2020 (Act 13) provided the Secretary of Education with the authority to waive the deadline for submission of FID applications and to determine the maximum number of FIDs a public school entity may utilize for the 2019-20 school year only.
-If a public school entity chooses to implement a FID program for the 2020-21 and 2021-22 school years, the number of FIDs may not exceed five (5) days per school year.
-If accepted, a public school entity's application extends for a period of three years, after which it may choose to reapply.
+If the public school entity chooses to implement a FID program beginning in the 2021-22 school year, the number of FIDs may not exceed five (5) days per school year.
+If accepted, a public school entity's application extends for a period of three school years, after which it may choose to reapply.

 A successful FID program starts with submitting an application to PDE that addresses the items noted in this guidance document.